nxtwrld/aouros-www/AI_SESSION_ANALYSIS.md

    - Aggregates evidence from all experts
    - Tracks reasoning paths
    - Maintains expert attribution for transparency

+### Refinement Policy and ID Stability (Aligned with Workflow/DAG)

+- In-place refinement: Each new iteration receives the previous analysis as input and must refine existing nodes rather than recreate them.
+- Per-node actions: For every prior node (symptom, diagnosis, treatment, question), the expert outputs one explicit action: prove, disprove, keep, rephrase, or remove.
+  - prove: increase confidence/priority; update reasoning/relationships
+  - disprove: decrease confidence/priority; optionally mark suppressed
+  - keep: no change beyond timestamp/version
+  - rephrase: update the node label/text only; preserve the same node ID
+  - remove: mark for removal; actual deletion is deferred
+- Stable IDs: IDs persist across iterations.
+New nodes are created only on explicit add when evidence is genuinely new.
+- Anti-flap cleanup: node removal passes through cleaner hysteresis (e.g., suppress first; delete only after N rounds below thresholds).
+- Questions are ActionNodes (actionType="question"): answers are deduced from transcript; status and optional answer update in place; effects encoded via impact/relationships.

 ### Visual Output: Interactive Sankey Diagram